All You Need to Know About Critical Chain Project Management

 • Spending time addressing variances that fall within acceptable parameters

-Now that we have a (very basic) understanding of the theory behind Critical Chain Project Management (CCPM), and the problems it tries to eliminate, we can examine just how to do it.
+Now that we’ve got a (very basic) understanding of the theory behind Critical Chain Project Management (CCPM), and the problems it tries to eliminate, we can examine just how to do it.
 Here’s how we can finish projects sooner and avoid the pitfalls of traditional project management.

 Up till now, your project management activities have been based on constraint after constraint.
 This might happen late, or that might happen late, so you budget more time than you really need just so that you can get finished on time.

-Now that you have that info, you can start constructing your critical chain using the average time, plus a buffer that’s midway between best and worst-case scenarios.
+Now that you have that info, you can start constructing your critical chain using the average time, plus a buffer that is midway between best and worst-case scenarios.

 Most project managers allow noncritical paths to start early.
 They reason that by doing so, these paths have enough leeway to get finished in time.
 Use this approach, and the noncritical path participants know they’ve got lots of slack to play with.
 They’ll use it to the full.